New York Brain Hemorrhage Lawyer

-If someone else’s careless actions resulted in a brain hemorrhage for you or a loved one, you may be able to pursue compensation for all losses you sustained.
+If someone else’s careless actions resulted in a brain hemorrhage for you or a loved one, you could pursue compensation for all losses you sustained.
 Our team can discuss the risk of traumatic brain injury in accidents that injure the head and how it could affect your compensation.

 Cleveland Clinic notes that the effects, symptoms, severity, and potential outcome of a brain hemorrhage largely depend on the location and type of injury.

 - Epidural hemorrhage.
 This hemorrhage occurs between the skull bone and the outermost membrane layer.

 - Subdural hemorrhage.
 This condition occurs outside of the brain itself.